Statistics Notebook

 1. Define the metric (conversion rate, average amount, retention)

-3. Randomly assign users to control (A) and treatment (B)
+3. Randomly put users into control (A) and treatment (B)

-4. Run the test until the sample size is reached
+4. Run the test until you reach the sample size

-5. Analyse with a two-sample t-test or z-test
+5. Analyze with a two-sample t-test or z-test

 6. Report both statistical significance and practical significance